 - vaginal thrush symptoms that have not settled despite appropriate treatment

-- vaginal thrush symptoms more than twice in 6 months
+- vaginal thrush symptoms more than four times in a year

 - vaginal thrush symptoms plus other symptoms such as fever, tiredness or nausea.

 Antifungal medicine is the best treatment for vaginal thrush.
 It comes in the form of vaginal creams, pessaries (tablets you insert into your vagina) or capsules that are taken by mouth (fluconazole).
 The choice of treatment and the dose will depend on different factors such as:

 - whether your symptoms are mild or severe